tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 Indicates shelve status of an alarm.
 The key name is formed with pattern `shelvestatus-[SUBSYSTEM_NAME]-[COMPONENT_NAME]-[ALARM_NAME]`.  e.g. `shelvestatus-nfiraos-trombone-tromboneaxislowlimitalarm`

-This key could have one of the following values
+This key can have one of the following values

 - `shelved`
 - `unshelved`

-If now value is present, it is inferred as `unshelved`
+If no value is present, it is inferred as `unshelved`

 ### Alarm Time